WE ARE NOMURA

 After graduating from university, Tokita worked in sales at an apparel company, where he developed an interest in store displays and moved to an interiors company.
 After six years of work, he decided to quit when he got married.

-Tokita: "My previous job was at a small company, so I was not only in sales, but also involved in production work, from ordering to on-site correspondence.
-Although I felt that my job was rewarding, I wanted to work a little more leisurely after getting married.
-Then I found a job opening for an office worker at NOMURA, and started working as a temporary employee.
-However, it seems that office work was not suited to my personality (laughs).
-I left the temporary employment position when I gave birth to my first child, and joined the company again as a sales employee after giving birth."
+Tokita: "My previous job was at a small company, so I was not only involved in sales, but also in production work, from ordering to on-site support.
+Although I found it rewarding, after getting married I wanted to work at a more relaxed pace, and that's when I found a job opening for an office position at NOMURA Co.,Ltd., and started working as a temporary employee.
+However, it seems that office work wasn't suited to my personality (laughs).
+I left my temporary position when I gave birth to my first child, and after giving birth I joined the company as a sales employee."

 While working as a salesperson, Tokita also faced the challenge of raising a child.
 Although she felt the difficulties of raising a child, she says she was supported by understanding colleagues around her.